osen/openhl/README.txt

 Compilation / Usage
 -------------------

 The Half-Life game data must first be fetched.
-After cloning the repository you can fetch this large file (after installing git-lfs):
+If you already had git-lfs installed when you cloned the project, this would have happened automatically.
+If you installed it after then you must run the following command to manually fetch it.

   $ git lfs pull